-- rather than being a monopoly.
-Remember, kids: Just Say No to Vista. - Do you have a lot of sticky notes lying around?
+• Do you have a lot of sticky notes lying around?
 And Excel?
 Microsoft may have flopped with Vista, but its Macintosh Business Unit is doing a terrific job of providing better Microsoft applications for the Mac than even Windows users get.
-And, as a birth-day gift, a bunch of Microsoft geeks put up giant, sticky-note versions31 of the Office:mac icons.
+And, as a birthday gift, a bunch of Microsoft geeks put up giant, sticky-note versions of the Office:mac icons.
 Wow.